mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/storage/intro-csi/index.md

 The CSI standard defines a set of services to reduce coupling with storage drives and provide more flexibility.
 These services are deployed along side a storage driver as sidecar containers.
 The sidecar containers are responsible for interacting with the Kubernetes API.

-[Konvoy will automatically configure native storage drivers][automated-storage] for the supported cloud provisioners (AWS, Azure, or GCP) which deploy the following sidecar containers:
+[Konvoy automatically configures native storage drivers][automated-storage] for the supported cloud provisioners (AWS, Azure, or GCP) that deploy the following sidecar containers:

 <table>
   <tr>